D. Brooks Smith: District court service

-In 1988, President Ronald Reagan, with the advice of Senators Arlen Specter and H. John Heinz III, recommended Smith to the United States District Court for the Western District of Pennsylvania.
-He was confirmed by the Senate on October 14, 1988.
-He received his commission on October 17, 1988.
-He served as Chief Judge from 2001 to 2002.
-His service as a district court judge was terminated on September 23, 2002 when he was elevated to the 3rd Circuit Court.
+In 1988, President Ronald Reagan, with the advice of Senators Arlen Specter and H. John Heinz III, nominated Smith to the United States District Court for the Western District of Pennsylvania.
+He was confirmed by the Senate on October 14, 1988, and received his commission on October 17, 1988.
+He served as Chief Judge of that court from 2001 to 2002.
+His service as a district court judge ended on September 23, 2002 when he was elevated to the court of appeals.

 Court of appeals service

 Smith was nominated to the United States Court of Appeals for the Third Circuit by President George W. Bush on September 10, 2001.
 Having been unanimously rated "well qualified" by the Standing Committee of the American Bar Association, his nomination was confirmed by the U.S. Senate on July 31, 2002.
 He received his commission on August 2, 2002.
 He served as chief judge of the Third Circuit from October 1, 2016 to December 4, 2021.
 Smith assumed senior status on December 4, 2021.

+In June 2024, the Supreme Court of the United States appointed Smith as Special Master to oversee a matter filed pursuant to that Court's original jurisdiction under Article III, Section 2 of the Constitution.
+The case is Texas v.
+New Mexico and Colorado, No. 141.